The Importance of Follow Up

-Imagine having an idea that you want to develop into an actual business or an idea that could enhance a current product or service line.
-So you reach out to friends or past/current co-workers to simply ask for some feedback or critiques on your idea.
-Or let’s say that you have an idea for a business and you are seeking to make a partner out of someone that you feel could do a great job and someone who could use the work.
-And finally, let’s also imagine that you have all of your ducks in a row and you have finally pitched the idea to a prospective client; a business manager in your target market.
+Imagine having an idea you want to develop into an actual business or idea that could enhance a current product or service line.
+So you reach out to friends or past/current co-workers to ask for feedback or critiques on your idea.
+Or let’s say that you have an idea for a business and are seeking to make a partner out of someone you feel could do a great job and someone who could use the work.
+And finally, let’s also imagine that you have all of your ducks in a row and have finally pitched the idea to a prospective client, a business manager in your target market.

-We may never know about the outcome of these situations and chances are pretty good that it will be the last time you try sharing an idea with that person anyway.
+We may never know about the outcome of these situations, and chances are pretty good that it will be the last time you try sharing an idea with that person anyway.
 Why?
 The stress, the disappointment, the frustration, the disrespect, etc. Imagine how that would make you feel.
 Imagine turning to someone with something that means so much, only to be put off like that.
-Perhaps we should also imagine what could be missed out on as a result.
-Maybe the idea gets sold to a competitor or even worse, the idea gets abandoned altogether.
+Perhaps we should also imagine what could be missed out on.
+Maybe the idea gets sold to a competitor, or even worse; the idea gets abandoned altogether.

-Let’s change this up a bit and look at it from a different perspective.
-Imagine that you’re in a position of leadership and that you have the ability to oversee what transpires from the following situations.
-Also, consider the idea that consumers love organizations that love their employees and that employees are your organization’s biggest advocates.
+Let’s change this up and look at it from a different perspective.
+Imagine that you’re in a leadership position and can oversee what transpires from the following situations.
+Also, consider that consumers love organizations that love their employees and that employees are your organization’s biggest advocates.
 Now, what happens when follow-up is ignored?
 Bad stuff, right?
 Perhaps more than you may have previously considered.

-Imagine that a worker has brought an idea to the table and management said they would get back with them but never did.
+Imagine that a worker has brought an idea to the table, and management said they would get back to them but never did.
 Or, imagine inviting ideas from your workers and never providing the necessary feedback after they have worked so hard to develop those ideas for you.
-Do you think your workers are going to be eager to provide such ideas in the future?
+Do you think your workers will be eager to provide such ideas in the future?
 Do you think that they will feel as though you respect their time?
-Do you think they are going to be as proud of the organization they work for?
+Do you think they will be as proud of the organization they work for?

-Regardless of the situation, a lack of follow-up actually makes YOU look like the fool.
-It makes you look like you are either unorganized or that you simply do not care.
+Regardless of the situation, a lack of follow-up makes YOU look like a fool.
+It makes you look like you are either unorganized or that you do not care.
 Either way, it’s bad news for you and your organization.
 Ultimately, you lose credibility and trust with those you have promised your time to.
 That’s a battle you can’t afford to ignore.

-Ever hear that phrase “Employees don’t leave companies, they leave Managers”?
+Ever hear the phrase “Employees don’t leave companies, they leave Managers“?
 The American Psychological Association (APA) surveyed over 1,000 American employees and found that almost 50% of the employees who believed they lacked supervisory support admitted they intended to leave their jobs within the next year.
-Understand that a lack of follow-up contributes to the feeling of a lack of support and a reduction in trust that you will do what you say.
+Understand that a lack of follow-up contributes to a lack of support and a reduction in trust that you will do what you say.

-It’s simple; if I don’t trust you, I sure as heck don’t want to work for you because I don’t think you’re a good leader and I don’t believe that you respect me.
+It’s simple; if I don’t trust you, I sure don’t want to work for you because I don’t think you’re a good leader, and I don’t believe that you respect me.
 It’s not just me.
-A Gallup poll of more 1 million employed U.S. workers concluded that the No. 1 reason people quit their jobs is because of a bad leader.
+A Gallup poll of more than one million employed U.S. workers concluded that the No. 1 reason people quit their jobs is because of a bad leader.
 It said that 75% of workers who voluntarily left their jobs did so because of their bosses and not the position itself.
-“People leave managers not companies…in the end, turnover is mostly a manager issue.”
-Bad leadership, lack of followup, lack of feedback; these are all symptoms of the same problem.
+“People leave managers, not companies…in the end, turnover is mostly a manager issue.”
+Bad leadership, lack of follow-up, and lack of feedback; are all symptoms of the same problem.

-Liz Ryan, and HR SVP and Forbes Magazine contributor may have outlined it best.
-She wrote that there are 10 signs that a boss doesn’t respect you.
+Liz Ryan, an HR SVP and Forbes Magazine contributor, may have outlined it best.
+She wrote that there are ten signs that a boss doesn’t respect you.
 She listed them as follows:

 - Your Time Means Nothing